 In 2011 and 2012, Paul was awarded with an honorary Doctor of Laws degree from the University of Regina and also the University of Western Ontario, in recognition of the positive impact his leadership has made throughout Canada.
 In 2010, he was entrusted as a Knight of St. Sylvester by Pope Benedict XVI in acknowledgment of his charitable work.
 He has also received the Canada 125 Medal, the Queen Elizabeth II Golden Jubilee Medal and the Queen Elizabeth Diamond Jubilee Medal, the Order of Canada (2015) - which is one of the country's highest civilian honours that recognizes outstanding achievement and service to the nation.
 Paul and Carol have received the CTV Citizens of the Year (2014) and Philanthropists of the Year from the Association of Fundraising Professionals.
 Most recently Paul received the prestigious recognition of the Saskatchewan Order of Merit and, along with his wife Carol, were named Humanitarians of the Year by the Canadian Red Cross in 2017.They are also proud to sponsor the annual Distinguished Speaker Series at the Georgetown McDonough School of Business, University of Regina and Athol Murray College of Notre Dame.
 Among his many community initiatives, Paul’s philanthropic efforts have focused on providing education opportunities for inner-city youth.
 In 2007, he established the Mother Teresa Middle School of Regina (focused on under privileged children starting in grades 6, 7 & 8 and continuing for a full eleven years, including high school, post-secondary and right up to the first job) which is Canada’s first Jesuit fostered academy.
 He also founded ‘One Life Makes a Difference’, a charitable foundation that focuses on assisting disadvantaged youth

-Mo Bundon is results oriented and customer driven.
-Over the past 30 years, he has developed a team that is responsive to the ever-changing dynamics of real estate.
-Together, they have overseen the development and leasing of major office towers, retail projects, industrial land and residential land in Saskatchewan and Alberta.
-While Mo’s passion continues to be real estate, as the Senior Vice President and COO of Harvard Developments Inc., his leadership and strategic direction are instrumental in continuing The Hill Companies tradition of prosperity.
+Mo Bundon is results oriented, focused and customer driven.
+Over the past 30 years, he has lead a team that is responsive to the ever-changing dynamics of business.
+His leadership, strategic direction and judgement have been instrumental in continuing The Hill Companies’ tradition of growth and prosperity.

 - Chairman of the Board of Regents for Athol Murray College of Notre Dame